 - Always ensure clothes are clean, free from stains, and well-ironed.

 - Carry a professional-looking handbag or tote.
 Ensure it's neat and not overly bulky.

 - If makeup is worn, opt for a more neutral and polished look rather than anything too bold or flashy.

 - When in doubt, lean towards the more formal side of business casual.
 It's better to look slightly overdressed than too casual.

 It's essential to remember that workplaces can vary in their interpretation of "business casual," so always take cues from your office environment or ask for guidelines if you're unsure.

 If you want to check out even more outfit ideas, watch this video to find inspiration:

-Hopefully, now you have a better idea of what business casual wear for women is.
-Don’t forget that at Sumissura, every garment is made to your measurements, so it will serve you and fit you well over the years.
+Hopefully, you can better understand of what business casual wear for women is now.
+Don’t forget that at Sumissura, every garment is made to your measure so it will serve you and fit you well over the course of years.
 Have a look at our collection to discover more: